 Classical mechanics posits a system with defined parts that move with respect to each other.
 The system is constructed in an imaginary domain governed by "Laws of Physics" that operate like rules in a game.
-Parts in such a system can consist of particles, rigid bodies or deformable bodies subject to force rules such as the force rule for muscle modules set forth above.
+Parts in such a system can consist of particles, rigid bodies or deformable bodies subject to force rules such as force rules for muscle modules set forth above.
 Parts in such a system are subject both to forces applied from outside the system and also to forces from other parts of the system, called "forces of constraint."
 (Goldstein at p.
 10.)

-Goldstein's construction begins with a restriction that the system be at overall rest with respect to the observer.
+Goldstein's construction begins with a restriction that such a system be at overall rest with respect to the observer.
 (5.)
 Next: "Suppose the system is in equilibrium, i.e., the total force of each particle vanishes..."
 (14.)
-That is, applied forces and forces of constraints sum to zero for each and every particle in the system and things have settled down.
-As in classical thermodynamics, the construction starts with equilibrium, a condition of overall rest.
+That is, applied forces and forces of constraints sum to zero for each and every particle in the system.
+As in classical thermodynamics discussed above, the mechanics construction starts with equilibrium.
+A system with an underlying static character is established both as a whole and in each of its parts.
 This is the first restriction on systems being considered.